 Value and Conclusion

 The G903 was previously the only good wireless ambidextrous option on the market, the newly released Logitech G Pro wireless might be an improvement in a lot of parts where the G903 excels.

 At its higher price point, you should only look into getting this mouse if you know you’ll make use of all the extra button options or if you’re left handed and want a solid wireless mouse.
 It’s going to be a mouse that’s good but not the best at FPS that can operate more effectively than a standard 5-6 button mouse for MOBAs and MMOs.

 The shape is what holds this mouse back the most, it’s not going to be the most comfortable mouse you try right off the bat.
 If this shape is your thing, then the rest of the mouse is essentially perfect.
-Closest comparisons to this mouse would be the Logitech G Pro Wireless, the Rival 600 and the Logitech G703 as these are all the reigning medium to large sized mice that are worth a damn.
+If you don’t like the shape though, then I’d recommend you go check out our best mouse list and find an alternative there.